nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `querystudents` : Lists all students that are stored in CogniCare.

-   * `patient n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is tagged with having depression.
+   * `patient n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is associated with having depression.

    * `delete 903` : Deletes the student that has the id of 903 (This is different from the natural ordering of the list).